status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

 On this page we provide instructions for using Geth (however, any reputable eth1 client should do the trick).

 > **Note:** If you have a > 500GB SSD, and your [hardware](./hardware.md) can handle it, we strongly recommend running your own eth1 client.
 This will help ensure the network stays as decentralised as possible.
-If you can't however, the next best option is to set up an [infura endpoint](./infura-guide.md).
+If you can't however, the next best option is to set up a 3rd part provider like [infura](./infura-guide.md).

 ## Nimbus
-In parallel to `nimbus-eth2` we are working hard on our [our eth1 client](https://github.com/status-im/nimbus-eth1).
-While this is  very much a project in development (i.e. not yet ready for public consumption), you are welcome to experiment with it.
+In parallel to `nimbus-eth2` we are working hard on our [our exectution client](https://github.com/status-im/nimbus-eth1).
+While this is  very much a project in development (i.e. not yet ready for public consumption), we welcome you to experiment with it.

 ## Nethermind
 *TBC*